Summary The Pet Vet Barnsley is part of The Pet Vet group and is set up for both routine care and urgent cases, with emergency veterinary services listed as 24/7 or extended-hours in the clinic data. The website also states no surcharge for weekend appointments, including for unregistered customers.

 Our Score (85/100)

 The Pet Vet Rotherham describes itself as independent and family-owned.
 It appears set up for both routine care and urgent problems, with the website stating routine, emergency, and at-home appointments 7 days a week and no surcharge for weekends, evenings, or bank holiday visits.
 Reviews add practical detail: owners mention being booked in straight away for an emergency (e.g., when a cat’s facial lump burst) and appreciate separate waiting areas for cats and dogs.
-A small number of reviews raise concerns about miscommunication around a surgery visit (lost insurance forms, requested nail trim not done, and expectations around pain relief and use of a cone).

 The Pet Vet Rotherham describes itself as independent and family-owned.
 It appears set up for both routine care and urgent problems, with the website stating routine, emergency, and at-home appointments 7 days a week and no surcharge for weekends, evenings, or bank holiday visits.
 Reviews add practical detail: owners mention being booked in straight away for an emergency (e.g., when a cat’s facial lump burst) and appreciate separate waiting areas for cats and dogs.
-A small number of reviews raise concerns about miscommunication around a surgery visit (lost insurance forms, requested nail trim not done, and expectations around pain relief and use of a cone).

 Ark Veterinary Surgery